-Starting January 1, 2018 Joliet residents who pay for municipal waste on their water and sewer bills will be able to call and have electronics picked up from their homes free of charge.
+Joliet residents who pay for municipal waste on their water and sewer bills can call and have electronics picked up from their homes free of charge.
 To schedule a pickup, either call 1-800-449-7587, email firstname.lastname@example.org or go to the website www.wmatyourdoor.com.
 If you go to the website, be sure to click on SCHEDULE TODAY in the lower right hand corner and then click on SCHEDULE ONLINE on the next page.
 You will then be asked for your information so a pickup can be scheduled.

 Here is a short video with more information about the process

 There is no fee for this service and no limit to the number of times a resident can call for this service.
 Residents will call a phone number or send an email and a kit will be sent to your home with a pickup date and instructions about where items are to be placed and what can be placed out for recycling.
 No items are to be placed at the curb.